NichKu/TransMethylCFDx/README.md

 - scikit-learn

 #### Usage
-Run the script with the required arguments as following:
+Run the script with the required arguments as follows:
 ```
 python dd-cfDNA_calculation.py -dir <input_directory> -o <output_file>
 ```
--h or --help for more information on available optional flags.
+Use -h or --help for more information on optional flags.

 ## Output Folder Structure